mrbobbytables/mesos-dns/README.md

 * `MESOSDNS_SOAMINTTL` - Is the minimum TTL field in the SOA record for the Mesos domain.
 For details, see the [RFC-1035](http://tools.ietf.org/html/rfc1035#page-18).
 The default value is `60`.

+* `MESOSDNS_STATETIMEOUTSECONDS` - The time, in seconds that Mesos-DNS will wait for the Mesos master to respond to it's requests for state.json.
+The default value is `300`.

 * `MESOSDNS_RECURSEON` - Controls if the DNS replies for names in the Mesos domain will indicate that recursion is available.
 The default value is `true`.

 * `MESOSDNS_ENFORCERCF952` - Enables an older stricter set of rules for DNS labels.
 For more information, see [RFC-952](https://tools.ietf.org/html/rfc952).
 Default value is `false`.